What Is The Home Appraiser Appraising?

 Nobody wants to be faced with going through a low appraisal when selling a home.
 The appraiser may be immune to your opinions on your home and unconcerned with your need to sell for a higher price.
 However, you can still do a few things to improve your odds of a favorable appraisal.

-Are there things you can do to avoid getting stuck with a low appraisal of value on your home?
-Of course, and it starts with paying attention to the condition and presentation of your home!
+Are there things you can do to avoid getting stuck with a low home appraisal?
+Of course, it starts with paying attention to the condition and presentation of your home!

 List Improvements and Extras For The Home Appraiser

-The appraiser may be highly trained and have a sharp eye yet fail to see certain things.
-One of the things real estate agents should be doing is making the house appraiser job easier.
+The appraiser may be highly trained and have a sharp eye, yet fail to see certain things.
+One of the things real estate agents should be doing is making the house appraiser’s job easier.
 As you have learned, home appraisers look for certain things.
 If you can make their job easier, that is great.

-Make a list of all the home improvements you have done to the house and any extras you think he or she might want to know about.
+Make a list of all the home improvements you have made to the house and any extras you think they might want to know about.
 This will make the appraiser’s work more manageable and ensure that nothing is missed in the appraisal.

 Some of the things that will be important to an appraiser are significant structural or mechanical additions like a new kitchen or bath.
 If you have upgraded the heating system, replaced the roof, or installed new siding, these things are worth noting as they will impact the home value.

 Make sure your home is uncluttered and clean before the appraiser visits.
-The appraiser is going off a lot of information, but he or she also makes judgment calls about what is good or bad about your home.
+The appraiser is going off a lot of information, but they also judge what is good or bad about your home.

-Help those judgments along by presenting a sparkling appearance that is free of junk and anything unsightly.
-While some appraisers are strictly bean counters, don’t think that a home in excellent showing shape does not make a difference.
+Help those judgments by presenting a sparkling appearance free of junk and anything unsightly.
+While some appraisers are strictly bean counters, I think a home in excellent showing shape makes a difference.

 The home looked like a disaster area.
-From that day forward, I always remember to make sure I let my seller client know how important appearances can be.
+From that day forward, I always remember to tell my seller client how important appearances can be.

 Let’s face it; there is a psychological aspect when we visit homes.
-You either feel good, or you don’t when you enter a property.
-You want the real estate appraiser to have a great feeling when they leave your home.
+You either feel good or you don’t when you enter a property.
+You want the real estate appraiser to feel great when they leave your home.

 When they are back at their office creating the appraisal, the last thing you want them thinking about is your mess.

 You may be thinking to yourself, why does this matter?
 Isn’t the home appraiser only concerned with square footage and other more tangible things like bedroom and bath counts?
-Sure those are really important but don’t think for a minute that an appraiser is not human!
+Sure, those are important, but don’t think for a minute that an appraiser is not human!

 The appraiser is going to be taking mental notes of everything.
 You don’t want your yard to look like Sanford and Son!
 Making an effort for your yard to look great will pay dividends.

-The appraiser may notice any small issue, so do what you can to fix them.
+The appraiser may notice any minor issues, so do what you can to fix them.
 Replace the toilet flap so it does not leak, and replace the missing board in the fence.
-Thirty minutes of repair work here or there could make a difference in the ultimate value the appraiser comes up with for your home.
+Thirty minutes of repair work could make a difference in the ultimate value the appraiser comes up with for your home.

 Be Helpful to The Home Appraiser

-Answer questions honestly and make sure the appraiser has easy access to all areas of your home.
+Answer questions honestly and ensure the appraiser has easy access to all areas of your home.

 The real estate appraisal is something that you want your Realtor to attend.
-The appraiser, more often than not, is going to have questions about the property.
+More often than not, the appraiser will have questions about the property.

 Your real estate agent can bring the listing sheets to the appraisal and hand them to the appraiser.

-Most home appraisers will love the fact you are making their job more comfortable for them!
+Most home appraisers will love that you are making their job more comfortable!
 A Realtor should never assume the appraiser knows the comparable properties better than they do.

-Often the appraiser has not seen the comparable properties, but the real estate agent has!
-This can be a big advantage in helping the appraiser do their job correctly.
+Often, the appraiser has not seen the comparable properties, but the real estate agent has!
+This can be a significant advantage in helping the appraiser do their job correctly.

 Knowing how the home appraiser determines your property’s value goes a long way in ensuring there will be no issues with the house appraising properly.